Train of Thought

 • Our Vision

-By leveraging visual analytics, risk strategies, and data-driven insights, we aim to provide a transparent and detailed assessment of railways and rail-related issues linking to global supply chains in Afghanistan, Iran, Uzbekistan, Kazakhstan, Turkmenistan, Kyrgyzstan, and Tajikistan.
+By leveraging visual analytics, risk strategies, and data-driven insights, we aim to provide a transparent and detailed assessment of railways and rail-related issues linking to global supply chains in the Middle East, Former Soviet Union and South Asia.

 These countries have become important transit hubs in broader international efforts to develop new global supply chains.
 In particular, rail transport has taken on strategic importance for several reasons.